ajmedeio/portfolio/content/endeavors/2_industry/1_finra.md

 title: FINRA
 tags: finra, industry
 ---
-Aside from [[4_jhu-apl| JHU: APL]] and my startup, [[4_project-del|Project Del]], FINRA was my first employer out of undergrad.
-Around the time the startup pittered out, I created my <a href="https://linkedin.com/in/ajmedeio" target="_blank">LinkedIn profile</a> and started receiving recruiter messages.
-A contracting company connected me with FINRA and the interviews started.
-I was young and perhaps a tad arrogant, but we made it through!
-One of my in-person interviews was with a Program Manager and she saw I had a double major in physics and computer science.
-She asked, "Do you believe in the many-worlds theory?"
-I responded, "We definitely didn't study it in undergrad, but I've watched a lot of documentaries on the different interpretations of quantum theory and I'm not entirely convinced yet."
-We went back-and-forth discussing its possibilities.
-Two hours later I had my offer!

-I left FINRA in 2019 before rejoining in 2022.
-Both experiences are and were positive with the following outcomes:

 **Position:** Senior Software Engineering Researcher<br/>
 **Time and Place:** June 2022 – Present | Rockville, MD<br/>
 **Tech Stack:** Python | XBRL | Jenkins CI/CD | Docker | AWS Lambda<br/>